 We all love Christmas.
 It is such a wonderful time to celebrate.
-We love talking about how God sent Jesus, in the form of a tiny baby, to be born here on earth.
+We love talking about how God sent Jesus as a baby to be born here on earth.
 We love singing songs like "Silent Night" and "Away in a Manger."
 We love the lights and the manger scenes.
-Everyone loves a sweet, little new baby!
+Everyone loves a sweet little baby!

-ASK: Where was Jesus, and what was He doing before He was born in a stable and laid in a manger-bed?
-(Let students discuss.
-Their responses will help you get a glimpse of what your students might already know or what their preconceived notions are.)
+ASK: Where was Jesus and what was He doing before He was born in a stable and laid in a manger-bed?
+(Students' responses will help you gauge what your students know about Christmas.)